Steve-Mcl/node-red-contrib-image-tools/README.md

   * Can output image data as a Jimp image, a buffer or base64 string.
   * All functions and parameters are self documenting - a tip under each item in the node editor helps the user

+* Image viewer node
+  * View images in the node-red editor (for preview / debug purposes)
+  * **Full credit** to [rikukissa](https://github.com/rikukissa) and [dceejay](https://github.com/dceejay) for the excellent [node-red-contrib-image-output](https://github.com/rikukissa/node-red-contrib-image-output) on which the "image viewer node" is heavily based.
+(Copy of MIT license included in src files as requested)
+  * Features include ability to display a jimp image, buffer, file name, base64 string, Data URL, Image URL.
+  * Works in Internet Explorer (IE11 tested)

 * Barcode Decode node
   * Ability to decode 1D, QR and Data Matrix barcodes.
 See [supported formats](https://www.npmjs.com/package/@zxing/library#supported-formats).